 When I was living in Kuala Lumpur, all of my expat friends told me about this amazing island just a short boat ride away from Marang, and I couldn’t wait to experience it for myself.
 They actually told me NOT to blog about it because they didn’t want it to become over-touristy.

 Anyways, it’s one of the most beautiful and relaxing islands in Malaysia, and I think it is a must for anyone planning a solo trip to the country.
 While there’s not all that much on the island besides a few resorts and restaurants, it’s an island escape that you’ll certainly fall in love with.

 Read my ultimate guide to Pulau Kapas for a better understanding of how to get there, what to do there, where to stay, and much more.
 There are so many incredible tiny, serene beaches found here, and it’s truly a hidden gem.

 Where: Mini Island Resort Getaway off of Pulau Kapas

-For those visitors planning on visiting Pulau Kapas who want a bit more luxury, then you HAVE to stay at Gem Island resort.
+For those visitors planning on visiting Kapas Island and want a bit more luxury, then you have to stay at Gem Island Resort.

-Review- “Situated in a beautiful really small island.
-Beaches obviously are small but nice.
-The rooms over the sea allow you to listen to it permanently.
-To highlight the balcony of the room with views of the Island of Kapas. the room is small but sufficient.
-The restaurant (the only one in the Island) The restaurant has a not very extensive menu but in general the food is well prepared.
-The spa highly recommended.
+The restaurant (the only one on the island) The restaurant has a not very extensive menu, but in general, the food is well prepared.
+The spa is highly recommended.
 They are involved in the turtle protection program.
-We saw the releasing of newborn turtles.
+We saw the release of newborn turtles.
 That’s incredible.
 A good experience in an exceptional environment.” – Jose, Malaysia

 7) Monkey Bay Beach